ermshiperete/job-dsl-plugin-wiki/Building-the-Jenkins-Job-DSL.md

 2. ./gradlew idea
 3. In IntelliJ, "Open Project" and open the .ipr file
 4. Open the "Ant Build" side window and add job-dsl-plugin/build.xml
-5. Run the "compile" target
+5. Run the "clean" and "test" targets

 ### Creating an Eclipse project
 Type: ./gradlew cleanEclipse eclipse